Miltos-90/doe_toolbox/README.md

 ##### Description

-The `fracfact` function creates the two-level fractional factorial designs defined by the generator `gen`.
+The `fracfact` function creates the two-level fractional factorial designs defined by the generator `gen`, which is a (case-sensitive) string listing the factors in the design, formed from the 52 case-sensitive letters *a*-*Z*, separated by spaces.
+Standard convention notation indicates to use *a*-*z* for the first 26 factors, and, if necessary, *A*-*Z* for the remaining factors.
+A valid example would be: `gen = 'a b c abc'`.

 Similar to the previous, the output is an *m*-by-*n* numpy array, where *m* is the number of treatments in the fractional-factorial design.